-We finally want to outline some cost-benefit considerations for our intervention.
-As previously mentioned, our intervention is (i) designed in a way that it is easily scalable (trainthe-trainer approach, minimally invasive for existing reactivation program schedules) and (ii) it comes at very low cost (virtually no material cost and very little time consumption of around 60 minutes for participants-if we even assume that additional time is required, other than our intervention design suggests where the intervention was squeezed into existing workshops).
-Conservatively estimating per-participant-costs (i.e., giving an upper bound for the cost of the training), we assume the train-the-trainer session for the coaches to last for a maximum of five hours, resulting in costs of max.
-500 EUR (including opportunity costs for the trained coaches as well as the trainer).
+Finally we outline some cost-benefit considerations for our intervention.
+As previously mentioned, our intervention is (i) designed in a way that it is easily scalable (train-the-trainer approach, minimally invasive for existing reactivation program schedules) and (ii) comes at very low cost (virtually no material cost and very little time consumption of around 60 minutes for participants-this additional time may not even be required as the intervention can be integrated into existing workshops.
+Per-participant-costs are conservatively estimated (i.e., giving an upper bound for the cost of the training) as follows: We assume the train-the-trainer session for the coaches to last for a maximum of five hours and that about 10 coaches can be trained together by one trainer.
+This would result in costs of max.
+500 EUR per coach (including the trained coach's opportunity costs as well as the contribution to the trainer wage).
 By estimating that 10 groups with 10 participants per group are supervised by one coach this results in 5 EUR per participant.
-Material costs per participant amount to a maximum of 5 EUR.
-Adding opportunity costs of time of 80 EUR for coaches for the 60 minute MCII training sessions (i.e., about 8 EUR per participant if there are 10 participants per group) and opportunity costs of time of 40 EUR, we end up with a total cost per participant of about 58 EUR.
-Despite this very conservative calculation, even a very small positive effect of the intervention on the labor market integration rate would result in a large rate of return.
-Benefits from reduced unemployment include an increase in well-being as well as an improvement of the financial situation of the previously unemployed persons; the society as a whole benefits from cost-savings, increased tax returns, and improved utilization of its productive capacity in terms of human capital.
+Material costs per participant amount to a maximum of an additional 5 EUR.
+Adding opportunity costs of time of 80 EUR for coaches for the 60 minute MCII training sessions (i.e., about 8 EUR per participant if there are 10 participants per group) and opportunity costs of time of 40 EUR for unemployed participants, we end up with a total cost per participant of about 58 EUR.
+Despite this very conservative calculation, even a very small positive effect of the intervention would result in a large rate of return.
+Benefits from possibly reduced unemployment include an increase in well-being as well as an improvement of the financial situation of the previously unemployed individuals; the society as a whole benefits from cost-savings, increased tax returns, and improved utilization of its productive capacity in terms of human capital.
 Participants might even apply the MCII strategy outside the labor market domain to improve their goal achievement, which in turn might result in improvements in well-being and other life outcomes.
-We conclude that this potentially high individual and social rate of return warrants the application of our low-cost self-regulation training in the context of labor market reactivation programs.
+We conclude that this potentially high individual and social rate of return would justify the application of our low-cost self-regulation training in the context of labor market reactivation programs.